MobileScapes EA Geofences Library FAQs

 What is primary vs. non-primary?

-Locations with the same building footprint are classified as primary or non-primary locations, and the geofences are flagged to represent that classification.
+Locations that share the same building footprint are classified as either primary or non-primary locations, and the geofences are flagged to represent that classification.

-A classification of primary (Flag = True) is given to the main location or location that more accurately represents the visitors’ purpose or main reason for visiting the geofence.
-The non-primary classification (Flag = False) is given to the location representing a visitor’s secondary purpose in the geofence.
-For instance, if a Walmart location also has a McDonald’s in its footprint, Walmart is classified as the primary location (Flag = True), and McDonald’s will be classified as non-primary (Flag = False).
+A classification of primary (Flag = True) is given to the main location, or location that more accurately represents the visitors’ purpose or main reason for visiting the geofence.
+The non-primary classification (Flag = False) is given to the location that represents a visitor’s secondary purpose in the geofence.
+For instance, if a Walmart location also has a McDonald’s in its footprint, the Walmart is classified as the primary location (Flag = True) and the McDonald’s will be classified as non-primary (Flag = False).
 Visitors to this geofence have the primary purpose of shopping at Walmart.

 How do you geofence businesses within a multi-story mall?
 A one-story mall?

 Anchor locations within shopping malls that can clearly be spatially distinguished from other locations have their own geofences (this includes multi-story anchors or single-story).
-These are classified as Type = Unique and Primary flag = True geofences.
-For the remaining locations within malls and multi-story malls, the entire mall geofence is used because visitors cannot be distinguished for an individual store.
-Because altitude is not captured, there is no way to distinguish visitors to different mall floors or levels.
+These are classified as Type = Unique, and Primary flag = True geofences.
+For the remaining locations within malls, and for multi-story malls, because visitors cannot be distinguished for an individual store, the entire mall geofence is used.
+Because altitude is not captured, there is no way to distinguish visitors on the first floor of the mall from those on the second floor.

 Double-counting will occur if users aggregate MobileScapes results for a mall anchor and a mall OR a mall anchor and another location within the mall.
-To avoid this double-counting, it is recommended that when users are selecting multiple geofences and using the Aggregate option.
-Similar to primary locations, we have indicated this within the ‘Name’ field – for example “Sterling Mall including Guardian”.
+To avoid this double-counting, we recommend that when users are selecting multiple geofences, they use the Aggregate option.
+Similar to primary locations, we have indicated a mall anchor within the ‘Name’ field – for example “Sterling Mall including Guardian”.

 If the location of interest is within a multi-story location with multiple uses (i.e.. commercial and residential), can the tool distinguish between visitors, employees and residents?

-Any device with a home or work location (common evening or common daytime location) within the geofence is removed.
+Any device that has a home or work location (common evening or common daytime location) within the geofence is removed.
 However, if there are multiple uses within a building footprint, none of which are workplaces or residential, then the visitors to each of these cannot be distinguished.
-The Type=’shared’ flag can help users identify scenarios where a geofence represents multiple locations and, therefore, visitors to multiple locations.
+Type=’shared’ can help users identify scenarios where a geofence represents multiple locations and therefore visitors to multiple locations.

 Can I distinguish between devices in the retail on ground floor compared to devices in apartments above and/or below?

 At this time, altitude is not factored into the product.
-However, any device with a home or work location (common evening or common daytime location) within the geofence is removed.
+However, any device that has a home or work location (common evening or common daytime location) within the geofence is removed.

 My geofence of interest has opened a temporary and/or seasonal extension (e.g. a patio); will this be included in the geofence?